 Throwing too much food away each week?
 In reality, we probably waste a lot more food than we’d like to acknowledge.
-With a hectic schedule, it can be hard to remember what’s sitting at the back of the fridge until it’s out of date and in the bin.
-And this is a common problem, according to the Food Standards Agency, families are wasting £700 a year throwing out meals that they don’t think they can freeze, binning up to 6 meals a week!
+According to the Food Standards Agency, families are wasting £700 a year throwing out meals that they don’t think they can freeze, binning up to 6 meals a week!

 Do freeze the following: A lot of products get thrown away because we don’t realise we can freeze them.
 Heading off on holiday?
 Throw leftover milk and butter into the freezer and save it for when you get back.
 Other products that are definitely worth the freeze include: pastry, grated cheese, sliced bread, chillies, grapes, cakes, beaten eggs, white wine, crisps and pesto.
 All can be stored in your freezer and devoured at a later date.

-Do cook from frozen: If you’re always forgetting to take meals out of the freezer in the mornings, don’t fret – soups, casseroles, bakes, gratins, small fish, sausages and burgers can all be cooked from frozen, so you don’t need to buy something fresh.
+Do cook from frozen: If you’re always forgetting to take meals out of the freezer in the mornings, don’t fret – soups, casseroles, bakes, gratins and small fish can all be cooked from frozen, so you don’t need to buy something fresh.
 Start thawing at a lower temperature and then raise the temperature to cook and voilà, dinner is ready, on the table and any unnecessary expense is avoided.

 Do freeze it on the sell by date: Almost half of people think food should only be frozen on the day of purchase, when in fact it can be frozen up to the use by date.
 So there’s no need to say a sad goodbye to that delicious lasagne you’d forgotten about.